EadinWang/google-script/README.md

 #a0a1a7 — 2 run(s)
 #a5a5a5 — 2 run(s)
 ```
+9. Go back to the slides and check, there might be a popup.

 > ⚠️ **Tip:** If you paste code from a source that uses "smart quotes" (`‘ ’` / `“ ”`), Apps Script will throw a syntax error.
 Make sure all quotes are straight (`'` / `"`) before running.

 ## Finding your target colors